jamf/rendr/README.md

 With these basic features, templates are already highly customizable!
 If you have other use cases that are not supported, feel free to let us know in the [issues](https://github.com/jamf/rendr/issues)!

 ## Usage

+See the [Rendering Blueprints chapter](https://jamf.github.io/rendr/usage.html) of the user guide for more details.

 Install the CLI via [Homebrew](https://brew.sh):
 ```sh